 In the first layer Wright lays out the foundational considerations of starting a business, such as defining the overall purpose of the business, a vision for success, goal setting, and more.

-As tiers are stacked, Wright walks shoulder to shoulder with readers through seemingly every step of planning a business—touching on things as varied as identifying one’s strengths to hiring an accountant, from establishing a solid brand to patents and copyrights, from creating social media content to hiring employees, and a lot more.
+As tiers are stacked, Wright walks shoulder to shoulder with readers through seemingly every step of planning a business, touching on things as varied as identifying one’s strengths, to hiring an accountant, to establishing a solid brand, to dealing with patents and copyrights, to creating social media content, and a lot more.

 What could be an overwhelming amount of complex information is presented in clear terms anyone can understand and within a very well organized structure.
 Step by step, the tiers of the cake are built and the end result most certainly could be a delicious business that won’t easily topple.